 Here’s why: Many travel rewards credit cards come with a pricey annual fee, but the Discover it® Miles card offers helpful travel rewards value without that upfront cost.

-Every time you make a purchase with the Discover it® Miles card, you’ll earn 1.5 miles for every $1 you spend on purchases.
-You can redeem miles for cash as a deposit to your bank account or as statement credit for travel purchases made within the previous 180 days.
+When you use the Discover it® Miles card, you’ll earn 1.5 miles for every $1 you spend on purchases.
+You can redeem miles for cash as a deposit to your bank account or as statement credit to cover certain travel purchases.
 There’s no expiration date on those miles as long as you keep the card open, so you can save up as many miles as you want before choosing to redeem.

 Each mile is worth 1 cent when you redeem.
 When combined with your 1.5 mile-earning rate on purchases, that means $100 in spending will translate to $1.50 in travel credits.

 Interested in this card?
 Take a look at our Discover it® Miles review for more details.

 Here’s why: The Discover it® Student Cash Back offers cash back on common essentials and rewards you for good grades, too.

 There are two Discover credit cards directed at students: The Discover it® Student Cash Back card, and the Discover it® Student Chrome card.
 While the Discover it® Student Chrome card offers 2% cash back on your first $1,000 in combined gas stations and restaurant purchases each quarter (then 1%), the offer may be unattractive to students without a car or on a student meal plan.

 That’s why we recommend the Discover it® Student Cash Back — it offers 5% cash back on more useful categories on up to a quarterly maximum of $1,500 (then 1% after that).
 These bonus categories change quarterly and need to be activated each quarter, but they provide impressive rewards potential.